 I would like to conclude by talking about the importance for everyone of the process of identifying the first key customer.
 When we speak about new processes and new materials, it is essential to have the ability to identify those that are real "marquee customers".
 The companies that will become important partners for promoting new materials, helping graphene producers to build up their credibility but at the same time validating their technology and their team, must be identified from the very start.

 In this case, Directa Plus has been very fortunate in crossing paths with the Vittoria group which, in the person of its Founder and Chairman Rudie Campagne has had the vision, the courage and the strength to modify a successful product to introduce an innovative but totally unknown technology.
 We are facing a radical innovation process, not an incremental one.

 We are talking about a process that started four years ago, punctuated by a great deal of trial and error.
 In spite of the difficulties, neither our partner nor ourselves ever gave up, showing considerable resilience, repaid in the end by perfecting a new family of elastomers, unique in their characteristics and performances which are and will certainly be rewarded by the end users.

 As the great philosopher Plutarch wrote "ex pede Herculem", you can recognize Hercules from the size of his foot.
 According to the same logic, the companies of real success in graphene production will be easily recognized in relation to the response given by the end markets to the products containing their material.

-Learn more at the next leading event on the topic: Printed Electronics USA 2017 on 15 - 16 Nov 2017 in Santa Clara, CA, USA hosted by IDTechEx.
+Learn more at the next leading event on the topic: Printed Electronics Europe 2018 on 11 - 12 Apr 2018 in Estrel Convention Center, Berlin, Germany hosted by IDTechEx.